 Dzongsar Jamyang Khyentse Rinpoche

 In the early nineteen-eighties, Rinpoche made his first trip abroad to teach in Australia, and to all intents and purposes has not stopped travelling since, founding several international organizations along the way to support and broaden the scope of his activities.
-Siddhartha’s Intent organizes, distributes and archives his teachings; Khyentse Foundation provides the financial support necessary to fulfil his aspirations; 84000 oversees the translation of the Word of the Buddha into modern languages; and Lotus Outreach directs a wide range of projects to help refugees, and particularly abused and underprivileged women and children.
-One of Rinpoche’s more recent initiatives is the Lhomon Society, founded in 2010 to promote sustainable development in Bhutan through education.
+Siddhartha’s Intent organizes, distributes and archives his teachings; Khyentse Foundation provides the financial support necessary to fulfil his aspirations; 84000 oversees the translation of the Word of the Buddha into modern languages; Lotus Outreach directs a wide range of projects to help refugees, and particularly abused and underprivileged women and children, and Lhomon Society, founded in 2010 to promote sustainable development in Bhutan through education, among others.

 Rinpoche is the author of several books about Buddhism that have been translated into many languages; for example: 'What Makes You Not a Buddhist' (2006), 'Not For Happiness' (2012) and 'The Guru Drinks Bourbon?'
 (2016).
 He is also well-known outside the buddhist world for the feature films he both wrote and directed, 'The Cup' (1999), 'Travellers and Magicians' (2004), 'Vara: A Blessing' (2012), 'Hema Hema' (2016) and ‘Looking for a Lady with Fangs and a Moustache’ (2019).